 It is evident that when worried about their financial situation, women are more likely to forgo routine health care and cut back or stop taking their prescribed medications.
 As it is, Latinas disproportionately lack health insurance and access important services like breast/cervical cancer screenings and early prenatal care in lower numbers.
 This, compounded with the cultural notion that Latinas put familia first makes the situation even more daunting.
 Necesitamos seguir la lucha por el aceso a salud reproductiva para todas las mujeres.

-Contributed by Norma Haro, Summer Research Intern
+By Norma Haro, Research Intern